urilivshits/pageinference/.user/context.md

 - **[UI Size Consistency]** Improved the visual consistency of UI elements by ensuring all buttons and input fields in the question container have exactly the same dimensions.
 Fixed an issue where the new chat button appeared larger than adjacent elements by applying explicit width constraints, adding overflow control, precisely sizing the SVG icon, and ensuring all elements have the same box model calculation with box-sizing: border-box.
 This creates a more cohesive and visually balanced interface with professional alignment.
 - **[Settings Interface]** Improved settings page UI by hiding chat title window for cleaner, more focused settings experience.
 - **[History Navigation]** Enhanced history item click handling to prevent the history button from remaining highlighted when viewing chat sessions from history list.
+- **[ChatGPT-Style UI]** Updated input area and buttons to follow the ChatGPT interface design with unified rounded input field containing multiple action buttons.

 ## Resolved Bugs
 <!-- Document fixed issues (no timestamps) -->

 <!--
-DO NOT DELETE THESE EXAMPLES - They serve as a format guide
+DO NOT DELETE OR MODIFY THESE EXAMPLES - They serve as a format guide

 - **[Bug ID/Description]** Fixed [issue description] in [file-name.js]
 - **[Bug ID/Description]** Resolved [issue description] affecting [component/feature]